Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 - The current size is 4.
 - Check `tbl[5]`; since it is `nil`, the array size cannot be adjusted further.
-- Final array size remains 4.
+- The final array size remains 4.

 **Step 4: Final Size is 4**